GUIDELINES FOR ATTENDING CHURCH - PHASE Four (Effective March 22, 2021

 Masks must be worn at all times.
 Social distancing must be maintained at all times.

 When receiving Communion: gloves may not be worn; maintain 6 feet distance between you and the next household/person in front of you.
-When you approach to receive communion, remove your facemask.
-Reception of Communion will be in the hand only.
+When you approach to receive communion, leave your face mask on.
 Once you have received the Host, step to the side, consume the host and put your facemask on.
 You will then exit the Church through the side door.
+Reception of Communion will be in the hand only.

 Missalettes have been removed as have bulletins.
 You are invited to bring a Missal with you.
 The bulletin will include the prayers and readings each week and is available online.
 You can print the related pages to bring with you.
 Anything you bring with you must be taken with you when you leave.